nqureshi/personal-website/public/posts/are-there-objective-probabilities?.md

 <b>Based on these facts, it is wrong to conclude either that probability is subjective <i>or</i> that probability is objective</b>.
 For example, traits a and b are features of things we call objective, but traits c and d are features of things that we call subjective.

-We know all the facts.Telling us that it is subjective or objective gives us <i>no additional information</i>, nor does it lead to any differing expectations about reality.
+We know all the facts.
+Telling us that it is subjective or objective gives us <i>no additional information</i>, nor does it lead to any differing expectations about reality.
 (Like the old question: if a tree falls in the woods, does it make a sound?
 It depends on whether your definition of sound includes 'someone hearing it', or whether it's just 'acoustic vibrations'.
 That's it.
 There's no factual disagreement here, it's all at the level of <i>language</i> rather than <i>the world</i>.)

 Probability has conceptual features from both classes, so some composite label would be best, if a label were necessary.
 As it is, <b>neither 'subjective' nor 'objective' will do</b>.